 SaaS and other services.
 SaaS subscription revenue is recognized over time on a ratable basis over the contract term beginning on the date that its service is made available to the customer.
 Subscription periods range from monthly to multi-year, with the majority of contracts being one to three years in length.
 Revenues from the Company's SaaS subscription services represent a single promise to provide continuous access to its software solutions and their processing capabilities, in the form of a service, through one of the Company's data centers or a hosted data center.
 As each day of providing access to the software is substantially the same, and the customer simultaneously receives and consumes the benefits as access is provided, the Company has determined that its subscription services arrangements include a single performance obligation comprised of a series of distinct services.
-The Company's SaaS subscription service since they are highly interrelated and interdependent.
+The Company's SaaS subscriptions also include an unspecified volume of call center support and any remote system diagnostic and software upgrades as needed.
+These services are combined with the recurring monthly subscription service since they are highly interrelated and interdependent.